 Data Centre Power and Cooling Cited as Top Areas for Sustainability Improvement

 When it comes to sustainability, the report found several common themes for multi-tenant data centre operators.
 Two of which are:

 - Top focus areas for sustainability improvement include:

 - Optimising existing datacentre power distribution

 - Upgrading datacentre cooling infrastructure

 - Metrics to inform resiliency are a significant component of sustainability best practice with attention to how effectively data centre facilities are using power, water, and other resources.
-Effective product maintenance and modernization is essential to extending and optimizing the lifecycle of a data centre facility along with the use of DCIM and software to predict and monitor system operations and resource efficiency.
+Effective product maintenance and modernisation is essential to extending and optimising the lifecycle of a data centre facility along with the use of DCIM and software to predict and monitor system operations and resource efficiency.

 Download the free report to learn more

 Download the full report by 451 Research, Multi-tenant data centres and sustainability: ambitions and reality.